-- 4.2.11.1 Switchable balises should be avoided due to the extra costs compared with a fixed balise, but there are cases where they can be useful. - 4.2.11.2 The transition to level STM can be achieved using only fixed balises and the balises in the recommendations in chapter 5 are fixed unless explicitly stated to be switchable for a well-defined purpose.
+- 4.2.11.1 Switchable balises should be avoided due to the extra costs and lower availability compared with fixed balises, but there are cases where they can be useful. - 4.2.11.2 The transition to level NTC can be achieved using only fixed balises and the balises in the recommendations in chapter 5 are fixed unless explicitly stated to be switchable for a well-defined purpose.